UnnamedH/SudokuSolver/README.md

 ### The board
 It has a default sudoku board that loads when the app launches, you can import and export boards as text files.
-The format is really simple its just a series of numbers that the app reads, 0 s as blanks and any number as the number at its respective position on the board.
+The format is really simple its a series of numbers that the app reads, 0 s as blanks and any number as the number at its respective position on the board.
+And writes the numbers row by row.

 ### The modes
 The app has 2 solving modes "Normal Mode", enabled by default, which solves the puzzle by also showcasing each step the backtracking algorithm takes to solve the problem.